Stencyl/stencylpedia/chapter-3/intro.md

 #### Collisions (Physics)

-In many games, Actors collide with other Actors, In our engine, our Actors **obey the laws of physics and act much like real-world objects**.
+In many games, Actors collide with other Actors.
+In our engine, our Actors **obey the laws of physics and act much like real-world objects**.

 In order to make this all happen, the Actors need to assume a physical form, whether it's a box, a circle, a polygon or some combination of those.